FAIR-IMPACT/MOD/README.md

 This project consists in building an OWL ontology and application profile to capture metadata information for ontologies, vocabularies or semantic resources in general.

 MOD is an OWL ontology to capture metadata information for ontologies.
 It is a follow-up to the [OVM2 Ontology]( http://omv2.sourceforge.net) project.
-This project is related to the work done by @jonquet and @antooland on a new ontology metadata model implemented within AgroPortal (https://github.com/agroportal): https://github.com/agroportal/documentation/tree/master/metadata
+This project is related to the work done by @jonquet and @antool and on a new ontology metadata model implemented within AgroPortal (https://github.com/agroportal): https://github.com/agroportal/documentation/tree/master/metadata

 MOD Ontology 1.0 was published by @biswanathdutta in September 2015: http://dcpapers.dublincore.org/pubs/article/view/3758